-The United Nations has declared 2019 the International Year of the Periodic Table.
-Scientists around the world are celebrating with a variety of events.
-The CCDC have partnered with the British Crystallographic Association to celebrate the way we know best: with crystal structures!
+The United Nations declared 2019 the International Year of the Periodic Table.
+Scientists around the world celebrated with a variety of events.
+The CCDC partnered with the British Crystallographic Association to celebrate the way we know best: with crystal structures!

 Each element in the Periodic Table has a dedicated webpage, where you can find more information and fun facts about the element as well as a crystal structure to celebrate it.
 Crystals, indeed, contain different numbers and types of elements from the periodic table ordered in 3 dimensions.
 The IYPTCrystals project aims to let you see inside those crystals and to celebrate the amazing science that has been made possible through crystallography and the periodic table.
 Click through the elements on the table below to learn more about each one!

 For answers to some common questions about this project, see our FAQ.